 STEPS:

-- Select entire column B at first.
+- Select column B.

 =COUNTIF($B:$B,$B1)>3

-- Consequently, you’ll see that the cell is highlighted.
+- The cell is highlighted.

 Read More: Highlight Duplicates across Multiple Worksheets in Excel